chengding0713/BMI510_final_project/README.md

 Functions
 ---------

-bmi510package includes the following functions:
+This repo includes the following functions:

 -   `rando()`: A wrapper around `sample()` for randomly sampling atomic vectors or dataframe-like objects.
 -   `is_min()` and `is_max()`: Functions to identify the minimum or maximum values in an atomic vector.